ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.zwave2/README.md

 	Placeholder for next versions:
 	### __WORK IN PROGRESS__
 -->
+### 2.4.2-beta.1 (2021-12-17)
+* Fixed the check for incomplete or incorrect value IDs

+### 2.4.2-beta.0 (2021-12-16)
+* Experimental: The handling of messages has been rewritten from scratch and simplified.
+This may cause some unintended behavior.
+* Avoid interruption of the communication with a node by other nodes requesting responses from the controller
+* Improved reliability of encrypted communication
+* Battery-powered devices are nore sent to sleep more reliably
+* Fixed encoding of some configuration parameters
+* Fix: Limit allowed Node.js versions to `12.22.2+`, `14.13.0+`, `16+` and forbid installation on development Node.js versions
+* Fixed some crashes
+* Fixed an issue where healing the network would fail due to a too low timeout
+* Improved detection of sticks that do not support soft reset
+* New and updated configuration files, see [here](https://github.com/zwave-js/node-zwave-js/releases/tag/v8.8.0) and [here](https://github.com/zwave-js/node-zwave-js/releases/tag/v8.9.0-beta.3)

 ### 2.4.1 (2021-11-03)
 * Fix: Correctly update UI when canceling an inclusion process
 * Fix: Check for SmartStart support before using it